Itangalo/Bot-Playtesting-Toolkit/docs/10-required-functions.md

 Note that `buildInitialData()` must return the game state seed, and should thus end with `return gameStateSeed`.

+## postBuild()

+This function is optional.
+It is used to process any data after the gameState has been created, but before the first iteration.
+Its intended use is to make any heavy processing of data once only, when possible.

+Any data that should be stored must be stored using setCache(), to be available throughout all iterations. **Note that objects with methods (such as spaces, decks, etc.) can not be cached.**

 ## preIteration()

+This function is optional.
 The game state seed is processed by BPT before each game iteration, and the globally accessible `gameState` variable is set up.
 There are a number of things that can be taken care of automatically, such as shuffling decks, filling card displays or placing pawns on tracks, but there may by other more customized preparations that needs to be taken care of as well.
 Any such preparations are done by `preIteration()`.

 This function could for example give each agent a random quest card, randomize player order, or place cubes on the board according to the top three cards in a deck.
 The function may manipulate `gameState` in any way necessary.
 It does not take any arguments and is not expected to return anything.

 ## playRound()

-This function contains much of the actual game.
+This function is required.
+It contains much of the actual game.
 For complex games, this function will probably either be quite long or split up into sub functions.
 Much of the complex work is also delegated to the agent strategies.

 The function is called by BPT once every round, but for some games it might be easier to instead consider each round as a turn.
 The number of the round is stored in `gameState.round` by BPT.